sourcefrog/cp_r/README.md

 A small Rust library to copy a directory tree preserving mtimes and permissions, with minimal dependencies, and with clean error reporting.

+## Features

+* Minimal dependencies: currently just `filetime` to support copying mtimes.
+* Returns a struct describing how much data and how many files were copied.
+* Tested on Linux, macOS and Windows.
+* Copies mtimes and permissions.
+* Can call a callback to filter which files or directories are copied.

 See the [docs](https://docs.rs/cp_r) for more information.

 Patches welcome!